 We’re celebrated for great ideas and a serious hand break for bad ones, and we’re proud of that.
 New Zealand First can prove where we have been so right, where we can look back and say if you’d gone down that path, this would have been a disaster, it would have cost you this amount of money.
 It would never have worked.
 And there’s often resentment when you do that.
 But, funny enough, you are you can be, and you’re often so surprised that something that you were the cause of happening, is now being claimed to be the brainchild of someone else in your coalition arrangement.
 It’s not unheard of,” he revealed.

-New Zealand’s political insiders tend to say that Peters has “turned Jacinda conservative”.
+New Zealand’s political insiders often say that Winston Peters has “turned Jacinda conservative.”

-“Is it true that you are in fact behind most of Jacinda’s great policies?”
-I wondered.
+“Is it true that you are, in fact, behind most of Jacinda’s great policies?”
+I asked.